rfitzsimons/rfitzsimons/README.md

 - 👋 Hi, I’m @rfitzsimons
-- 👀 I’m interested in all types of innovative (digital/physical) product experiences that empower and inspire people.
+- 👀 I’m interested in using data and insights to inform decisions that create engaging and innovative product experiences that empower and inspire people.
-- 🌱 I’m a hard working professional currently making a career transition from product design & innovation consultancy sales to Data Analytics.
-Upskilling in Excel, SQL, R, Shiny, Tableau
+- 🌱 I’m a hard working professional currently making a career transition from professional services consultancy sales to Data Analytics.
+Having recently upskilled in Excel, SQL, Big Query, R Studio, R Shiny, Tableau...
-- 💞️ I’m looking to collaborate on anything related to data analytics i.e. using insights from data to improve product experience and business performance.
+💞️ I’m open to collaborate on anything related to data analytics i.e. using insights from data to improve product experience and business performance.
 Feel free to connect :)
 - 📫 How to reach me ...https://www.linkedin.com/in/ronanfitzsimons/

 <!---